[ PILLAR 4 / SEO, AEO, AND GEO: WHAT THEY MEAN AND WHICH YOU NEED ]

 Why answer engines changed what optimization means

 Answer engines broke the old bargain of search, which was: rank well, earn the click, win the visitor.
-Increasingly there is no click to win, only an answer, so optimization shifted from chasing position to chasing presence inside the answer itself.
+Increasingly there's no click to win, only an answer, so optimization shifted from chasing position to chasing presence inside the answer itself.

 What that means in practice